m-watkins123/Hoterevenue-/README.md

 select * from dbo.['2019$']
 union
 select * from dbo.['2020$']

 III Exploratory Data Analysis (EDA)
-Now, we are going to apply EDA to the data and try answer the following questions.
+Now, we are going to apply EDA to the data and try to answer the following questions.

 Is our hotel revenue growing yearly?
 Should we increase our parking lot size?